comparison

 For organisations with dedicated scraping engineers and the capacity for ongoing maintenance, in-house can work well.
 For teams where web data is business-critical but engineering capacity is limited, managed delivery typically provides better speed-to-value.

-Operating model: managed, governed data streams vs build and run the pipeline
+Operating model: platform or managed delivery vs build and run the pipeline

-Import.io operates web scraping as a managed capability.
-Teams define sources, entities, frequency, and output requirements, and Import.io can own the operational execution end to end.
+With the fully managed service, teams define sources, entities, frequency, and output requirements, and Import.io owns operational execution end to end:

 - Extractor build and maintenance as sites change